 Assistant Team Leaders:

 Caitlin Strohm, Maxwell Elementary – Applications, recruitment and flyers

 Jasmine Blair, Maxwell Elementary – Fundraising, grants, and donations

 Khiante Falls, Barnes YMCA – Carpools

 Marco Santana, Englewood Elementary – Morale, social media, special events

-Have you been selected as a mentor?
-Please review the following manual: Al’s Pals Mentor Manual Spring 2017
+Are you a mentor or student leader?
+Please review the Al’s Pals Member Manual